RatanShreshtha/DeepThought/content/posts/welcome-to-deep-thought.md

 tags = ["theme", "zola"]

 [extra]
-comments = true
+comments = false
 +++

-This is a small example post of stuff you can do with the `Deep Thought` theme.
+This is a small example post of stuff you can do with the `DeepThought` theme.
 We'll try to represent all possible markdown and shortcode combinations here so you can develop easily.